StarPilot-Docs/docs/docs/faq.md

 2. Find the route your issue happened on and click on it.
 3. Click and drag the video slider over the section where the error happened.
 The video will loop over this selected section, make sure the error is within.
 To undo your last selection, click the back arrow just above the video slider.
+Once you are happy with the segments selected, proceed to the next step.
 4. Click `Files`, then next to `All logs`, click `(upload ## logs)`
 5. Wait for data to be uploaded (you can check the progress using `Files` > `View Upload Queue`)
 6. Click `More info`, then enable `Public access` and